mdimran181/regresspy/README.md

 ```
 -This will automatically check whether your test functions are correct or not.

 If 4 item passed correctly.
-Done! regresspy package is working now.
+Done! regresspy package is working now..